Foundations of regular variation on topological spaces: Random closed sets

-\begin{example} Let $\XX=\R^d$ with the Euclidean metric and the ideal $\sR_0^d(k)$.
+\begin{example} Let $\XX=\R^d$ with the Euclidean metric and the ideal $\sR_0^d(k)$, see Example~\ref{example:product}.
 If $k=1$, then $\fF^{\sR_0^d(1)}=\fF^0$, that is, $\fF^\cone$ with $\cone=\{0\}$.
-The ideal $\fF^0$ consists of families of closed sets such that the closure of their union is disjoint from the origin.
-The ideal $\fF^{\sR_0^d(d)}$ consists of all families of closed sets such that their union does not intersect a metric neighbourhood of all coordinate axes.
+The ideal $\fF^0$ consists of families of closed sets such that the union of all sets in the family, after taking closure, is disjoint from the origin.
+The ideal $\fF^{\sR_0^d(d)}$ consists of all families of closed sets such that their union does not intersect a metric neighbourhood of the union of all coordinate hyperplanes.